akeilw/Arduino/README.md

 ### Aug 17 2026
 I reassembled the LED circuit to play with the LEDs in Arduino IDE.
 Using C++ coding and pushing through three tutorial videos, I managed to make progress through inputs and outputs in the Serial Monitor.
 I monitored my progress in testing-codes.
 I struggled on the third iteration with my global variables like 'numYellowBlink' and with the Serial monitor itself, but I simply forgot a capital in the variable and needed to change the Serial monitor to send no line endings instead of /n since I was in "New Line".
 I also learned about baud rate, which sends an amount of signals per second.

+### Aug 19 2026
+Completed the fourth iteration of the LED circuit, where I used more 'while()' loops and introduced 'analogWrite()'.
+I discovered that the squiggly lines "`" support Pulse Width Modulation, so I switched my pin values in order to change voltage in the diodes.
+I strayed from the tutorial so that through the Serial Monitor I can input any voltage to control the brightness of the LEDs.
 - - -
 ## Codes and Functions